-Learners will be required to answer three questions (3 x 25 marks).
-Six questions will be set: two on each of the three themes.
+The paper will consist of 6 questions, two each from Sections A: Physical Geography, B: Energy and Resources, and C: Population and Settlement Studies.
+Answer three questions, choosing one from each section.
 Questions will be resource-based and involve problem solving and free response writing.
 This paper will mainly be concerned with assessment objectives A, B and C.